-Plan B Measures
+Plan A Measures

-Even if double-vaccinated, you must not attend if you, or anybody attending with you, is suffering from COVID-19 symptoms, feels unwell, or is required to self-isolate.
+Please note, even if double-vaccinated, you must not attend if you, or anybody attending with you, is suffering from COVID-19 symptoms, feels unwell, or is required to self-isolate.

 Oldham Athletic is a family club, open to all and we will make every effort to make everyone feel welcome when they come to Boundary Park.
 The Club will not tolerate unacceptable conduct at home or at away football stadia.